b3j0f/rcm/README.rst

 - a model where everything is a reflective component (component, controller, port, component factory, etc.) with the same reflective API.
 - component (re-)configuration tools in order to ease distributed development, deployment and execution.
-- binding specialization which distinguish what and how the business is provided/consumed.
+- binding specialization which distinguishes what and how the business is provided/consumed.
 - sharing of components allowing one component to be embedded by several components.

 This model has a specific definition about component behavior.
 Components are a set of resources which contribute in its behavior.
 In such point of view, level of contribution is defined by the type of resources.
-By default, component resources might be seen suuch as embedded into the component.
+By default, component resources might be seen such as embedded into the component.
 Once you accept this definition, you can use a port, which is a specific type of components which is bound to other ports in order improve a lazy coupling between components.
 Such ports are parts of the component non-functional properties, therefore, they are not impacted by component business state.

+This idea allows to play at the same time with component binding, component, composition and grey box components.
+A grey box component is a black box component, providing definition of its interfaces outside the component, and other information (properties, content) useful to better understand its capabilities and compose and decompose it in a dynamic environment.
+The grey word is used in order to be more transparent with its definition.

 Here is a description of provided packages:

 * b3j0f.rcm.core: default package which contains the definition of a Component.
-* b3j0f.rcm.ctrl: non-functional properties of components.
+* b3j0f.rcm.ctl: non-functional properties of components.
 * b3j0f.rcm.io: Input/Output Component management.
 * b3j0f.rcm.conf: component configuration and factory definition.